Loc$^2$: Interpretable Cross-View Localization via Depth-Lifted Local Feature Matching: Additional Local Feature Matching Results

 Fig.~\ref{fig:local_feature_matching_KITTI} presents results on KITTI.
 Our method primarily leverages structures such as roads, sidewalks, and fences in front of the vehicle to establish correspondences with the aerial view.

 \textbf{Failure cases:} Typical failure cases are shown in Fig.~\ref{fig:local_feature_matching_metric_depth_failure}.
 When there is dense vegetation (Fig.~\ref{fig:local_feature_matching_metric_depth_failure} (a),(b)), the matchable information across views is very limited, making precise localization extremely challenging, even for humans.
 Interestingly, in Fig.~\ref{fig:local_feature_matching_metric_depth_failure} (b), our method still correctly matches the gap between two buildings in the ground view to the corresponding gap in the aerial view.
 In Fig.~\ref{fig:local_feature_matching_metric_depth_failure} (c), the two narrow roads with trees and a zebra crossing in front appear visually similar.
 At the true location, a tree partially blocks the zebra crossing in the aerial view, making it harder to distinguish.
 As a result, our method matches the zebra crossing to an incorrect one, leading to an erroneous location estimate.
-Finally, in Fig.~\ref{fig:local_feature_matching_metric_depth_failure} (f), it is nearly impossible to determine the exact location over the water due to the lack of distinctive features.
+In Fig.~\ref{fig:local_feature_matching_metric_depth_failure} (d), it is nearly impossible to determine the exact location over the water due to the lack of distinctive features.
+Finally, Fig.~\ref{fig:local_feature_matching_metric_depth_failure}(e)–(h) shows that occlusions from dense high-rise buildings make cross-view matching more difficult.
+Importantly, we believe these scenarios represent common challenges for most cross-view localization methods, rather than limitations specific to our approach.
+Furthermore, our local feature matching framework provides strong interpretability, enabling straightforward identification of such failure cases and supporting RANSAC-based outlier filtering.

-We highlight again that this strong interpretability of our method stems from its explicit matches of local features, from which the output pose is analytically computed.
-Moreover, these matches are independent of the specific depth model used, as the depth information is only utilized when computing the pose from the correspondences.